dahoohurst/pdf/README.md

 How to Use
 --------------------------------------------------------------------------------
-Comming Soon...
+This is forked from https://github.com/daniel-hocking/pdf

 --------------------------------------------------------------------------------
-Developed by Brad Jones - brad@bjc.id.au
+Originally developed by Brad Jones - brad@bjc.id.au Then Daniel Hocking
+Now Jingyuan He